abk5074/abk5074.github.io/_pages/research.md

 author_profile: true
 ---

-My research makes use of both qualitative methods and computationally assisted inductive modeling techniques to explore the institutional dynamics of contested fields.
-In particular, my work explores semi-legal and fully illegal organizations, markets, and financial instruments in an effort to understand how the absence of important institutional conditions leads to concrete social outcomes.
+My research takes an inductive approach that integrates computational and qualitative methods to explore the institutional dynamics of contested fields.
+I am particularly focused on analyzing semi-legal markets, organizations, and financial instruments to understand how the absence of important institutional conditions leads to concrete social outcomes.
+Additionally, I also maintain a research program devoted to using automated text analysis to understand various dimensions of political violence.

 ### Commercial Cannabis in The United States